Elkiders99/url_checker/README.md

 ## Notifications

 I'm using notify-send to send desktop notifications.

 If you are using a custom i3 with i3-blocks, just through the `block_web_check.py` in your PATH and call it from your `i3-blocks/config` using signal 15 (you can change the used signal in the server config file)

 \[block_web_check.py\]

-command =
+command=block_web_check.py
+signal=15